TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 A truncated version of finite differences (only single, shared, calculation for first point in all gradient calculations for that epoch) was used to increase training speed.
 For reproducability, permanent teacher forcing is used inside the cost functions (instead of using a linearly increasing probability of dealing with their own noise).
 Early‑stage flexibility is attained via a linearly increasing BTFP weight based on percentage of total epochs elapsed.
+This allows the model to learn how to either reconstruct or predict before it learns to compress.
 Trainable parameters are initialized from a uniform distribution in \([-π, π]\), and the first- and second-moment vectors (moment1, moment2) are set to zero.
 Finally, `np.random.seed(RANDOM_SEED)` is set before each model training to ensure consistent initialization across runs.